Xinlong-Wu/Xinlong-WU/README.md

 - 🤔 I’m looking for help with:

-  anyone with knowledge of or interest in LLVM/RISCV.
+  Anyone with knowledge of or interest in LLVM/RISCV.

 - 😄 My Blog *(Now it's Chinese)*: